 “The key elements of the patient journey ultimately enable an organization to get a better understanding of how patients are being cared for, what’s working, what’s not working, where unmet needs and opportunities may be, and ultimately, to see what physicians, payers and patients are saying about treatments in an existing marketplace,” says Lou Brooks, Vice President, Commercial Analytics for Optum, a health services company which helps companies leverage real-world data.

-Brooks and his colleague Joy Brown, who is Vice President, Advanced Analytic Applications for Optum, will be sharing their insight into the value of the patient journey in an upcoming webinar.
-Click here to save your spot for this event.
+Brooks and his colleague Joy Brown, who is Vice President, Advanced Analytic Applications for Optum, shared their insight into the value of the patient journey in a webinar.
+Click here to view the recording for this event.

 Positioning Your Product Using Patient Journey Analytics